Download Xero Chart of Accounts (CSV, PDF) with nominal code or account code

 Crack the Code: How Unified Nominal Codes Simplify Multi-Company Financial Reporting?

-When creating your COA, you can use the same nominal code series or adjust it based on the size of your organization.
-For large organizations, consider using 4 or 5-digit nominal codes.
-This approach is useful if there are multiple locations and departments.
-It helps differentiate expense accounts while keeping other accounts as 3-digit codes.
+When creating your Chart of Accounts, you can use the same nominal code series or adjust it based on the size of your organization.
+For large organizations, consider using 4 or 5-digit nominal codes, especially if there are multiple locations and departments, to differentiate expense accounts while keeping other accounts as 3-digit codes.

 Article by